 Data verification processes must include:

 The QCP must define what results will be considered acceptable; at a minimum, results must meet the acceptance criteria as defined in the pre-qualification.
 The firm must also describe which remedial actions will be taken if the results of the data checks are not acceptable.
-The Plan must identify when, in what format, and how often the results of the quality control plan checks and corrective actions will be submitted to MTC.
+The Plan must identify when, in what format, and how often the results of the quality control plan checks, and corrective actions will be submitted to MTC.
 The Plan must also identify when the survey results will be entered into StreetSaver software, the PCI values calculated, and the results made available to MTC.
-Qualified firm must submit a Quality Management Report for acceptance by the project sponsor.
-A copy of the sample report is available here.
+Vendor-certified firm must submit a Quality Management Report for acceptance by the project sponsor.

 Rater Certification Program